When is the Best Time to See Whales in Alaska?

 Two killer whales in Prince William Sound

 Valdez and Whittier are the two biggest port cities by Prince William Sound.
-Usually, people who go on whale-watching excursions in Prince William Sound book cruises out of one of these cities.
+People who go on whale-watching excursions in Prince William Sound usually book cruises out of one of these cities.

 The nearby town of Seward also offers tours of Prince William Sound, but, as you’ll see below, it’s more common for people to book trips from Seward to Resurrection Bay.